Last updated 10th June, 2025

 The average cost to move a single light switch or socket is typically around £100-£150 including materials.
 It's usually a straightforward job that won't take more than a couple of hours for an experienced electrician to complete.

-Electricians will often work in pairs for safety reasons but will also work in pairs simply if the job will take one man for than a couple of days to complete.
+Electricians will often work in pairs for safety reasons but will also work in pairs simply if the job will take one man for more than a couple of days to complete.
 As such you should expect a labour cost of around £150 per day for one electrician or £250 per day for two.
-As most electricians charge for a minimum of half a days work it's not economical to have them change just one switch/socket, so if you're planning on making more changes in the future it makes sense to get them all done at once as this will massively reduce the cost per switch/socket.
+As most electricians charge for a minimum of half a day's work it's not economical to have them change just one switch/socket, so if you're planning on making more changes in the future it makes sense to get them all done at once as this will massively reduce the cost per switch/socket.

 Below are some estimated costs of hiring an electrician to move, replace or install a light switch or socket.
 These prices include materials and a quick plaster repair job where required.
 As you can see, when getting multiple sockets/switches moved or replaced it works out much cheaper per fixture.